GlareDB/glaredb.github.io/docs/data-sources/supported/azure.md

 ## Azure file as an external table

-CSV and Parquet files can be added as an external table through the [CREATE EXTERNAL TABLE] command.
+Add CSV and Parquet files as an external table with the [CREATE EXTERNAL TABLE] command.

 {: .important}

-> `table-name` will be the name of the database inside GlareDB. `table-name` may
+> `table-name` becomes the name of the database inside GlareDB. `table-name` can
-> optionally be qualified with a schema name.
+> be qualified with a schema name.

 ```sql
 CREATE EXTERNAL TABLE <table-name>